This post may contain affiliate links. Please read my disclosure and privacy policy.

 Does mac and cheese freeze well?

-I haven’t tested freezing this yet, but in general, mac and cheese can usually be frozen for up to 3 months in a sealed container.
+I haven’t tested freezing this yet, but generally, mac and cheese can be frozen for up to 3 months in a sealed container.
 You’ll need to thaw it in the fridge overnight for the best reheating results.
-Add a splash of milk or water, if needed, to make the sauce creamy again.
+Add a splash of milk or water, if needed, to restore the sauce’s creaminess.

 broccoli stirred into mac and cheese.